 1:30pm- My nurse takes out my IV and I am free to go!
 The Benadryl is definitely making me tired, so I’m happy to have a ride home.

 2:00pm- I’m back home and ready for a Benadryl induced nap!
 I spend the rest of the day relaxing and napping on and off.
-Overall the day went very smoothly, and I’m thankful!
+Overall, the day went very smoothly, and I’m thankful!

-7:00pm– I’m starting to get a dull headache and my face feels flushed, so I take another dose of Tylenol and drink a couple glasses of water.
+7:00pm– I’m starting to get a dull headache and my face feels flushed, so I take another dose of Tylenol and drink a couple of glasses of water.

-I can’t say for sure if I had a such a smooth infusion because I just had less side effects with Ocrevus, or because I had already gotten a dose of Rituxan.
-When you first get an infusion of a medication that depletes your B-cells it is not uncommon to have an infusion reaction (called cytokine-release syndrome), and for subsequent infusions to be easier.
+I can’t say for sure if I had a such a smooth infusion because I just had fewer side effects with Ocrevus, or because I had already gotten a dose of Rituxan.
+When you first get an infusion of a medication that depletes your B-cells, it is not uncommon to have an infusion reaction (called cytokine-release syndrome), and for subsequent infusions to be easier.
 Whatever the reason, I am happy it went well and am looking forward to infusion #2 next week!